Gage-BCCA/failed-algorithm-generator/posts/learning-rust-part-1.md

 ## Checking if the File Already Exists
 Remember, we are skipping the functionality of `touch` that updates the file's "Last Updated" piece of metadata, so we need to check if the file already exists.

+We can use the built-in Path library to do this.
+It's simple and elegant.

 ```rust
 use std::env;